 Helical Sweep Is a feature in Creo software which is a CAD software.
 In this guide, we have discussed how we can use these features for different situations.
 Let’s get into the topic.
 The functionality of this feature will be similar to all other CAD packages like Solidworks.

-We have a Video tutorial for making a Mechanical spring which has multiple pitches.
-For Step by step Process Scroll down
+We have a Video tutorial for making a Mechanical spring which has explained about multiple pitch value in Helical profile.
+For Step by step Guide, Scroll down below.

 Helical Sweep With Multiple pitches Explained